aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/worksheet-views/show-formulas-instead-of-values-in-a-worksheet/_index.md

     // Access the first worksheet
     Worksheet worksheet = workbook.GetWorksheets().Get(0);

-    // Show formulas of the worksheet
+    // Show formulas on the worksheet
     worksheet.SetShowFormulas(true);

     // Save the workbook